HPCurtis/BE_sentiment_analysis/README.md

 - BE_sentiment_analysis
    - README.md: The file your reading.
-   - descriptive.py: analysis file to calcuate descritive of sentiment analyses
+   - descriptive.py: analysis file to calculate descritive of sentiment analyses
    - transformer.py: sentiment analysis pipeline using the transformer api and the distilbert-base-uncased-finetuned-sst-2-english pretrained model.
    - vader_scores.py: sentiment anlaysis using Vader scores
    - vis.py: file to produce analysis visualisations.